cbroome/homepage/src/posts/20250902-interviewing-impressions.md

 Up until this point I’ve done better with startups.

 Of the two offers I got, both were publicly traded, large companies.
-Startups and smaller companies showed little interest in me this go-round although I did make it to the final round with a few.
+Startups and smaller companies showed little interest in me this go-round although I did make it to the "final round" (per recruiters) with a few.

 I have heard anecdotally that large companies are not doing much direct hiring in this market, favoring instead long term contracts or contracts to hire.
 Those couple offers were of that variety.
 Some developers wouldn’t consider anything other than a direct hire, but my advice is to reconsider.